-The Excel Slope Function uses the following equation to calculate the intercept of the linear regression line through a set of given points:
+The Excel Intercept Function uses the following equation to calculate the intercept of the linear regression line through a set of given points:

 where the slope, b is given by the equation: